Cray-HPE/docs-uan/docs/portal/developer-portal/install/Install_the_UAN_Product_Stream.md

 ## UAN Content Installed

 The following subsections describe most of the UAN content installed and configured on the system by IUF.
-The new version of UAN \(2.6.XX\) and its artifacts will be displayed in the CSM product catalog alongside any previously released version of UAN and its artifacts.
+Beginning with UAN \(2.6.XX\), UAN and its artifacts will be displayed in the CSM product catalog alongside any previously released version of UAN and its artifacts.

 ### Configuration